Robyn011/ROBPAU428_wfc2401_GroupB_Robyn-Paulsen_DJS01/README.md

 # DJS01: Mars Climate Orbiter Challenge

 The Mars Climate Orbiter incident in 1999 is a stark reminder of the importance of precision in space missions, highlighting how a simple unit mismatch led to the loss of the spacecraft.
-This challenge outlines the debugging proces for a piece of code and documents the changes made to improve its readability, accuracy, and robustness.
+This challenge outlines the debugging process for a piece of code and documents the changes made to improve its readability, accuracy, and robustness.

 ## Original code